-The Best (And Worst) Auto Chess Games on Android and iOS18 Jul 2019 4
+The Best (And Worst) Auto Chess Games on Android and iOS24 Oct 2019 4

 Dota Auto Chess is being heralded as “the next big thing” after its meteoric rise back in January 2019.
-While It hasn't exactly turned the masses away from the current Battle Royale craze just yet, its potential has yet to be fully realised.
+While It hasn't quite managed to surpass the Battle Royale craze just yet, its potential has yet to be fully realised.
 Just as we saw with the Puzzle, MOBA, and Battle Royale genres in the past; clones, copycats, and tributes are quick to spring up across gaming landscape.

 If you gave Dota Auto Chess a shot and have always wanted the option to play on the go, mobile is finally stepping up to the plate to deliver just that.
 The genre is spreading on PC thanks to Riot Games and even Valve itself.
 But with such lacklustre vetting processes on mobile, there are at least 5 cash-grab clones for every decent attempt at mimicking the formula.
 We've gone through the best and worst Auto Chess variants mobile has to offer right now, and we're ready to give some recommendations (and some hard passes).